CamdenTadhg/TBRead/Planning/Project Plan.md

     ## add books page
         ## make the field and term in a line, like the HCLIB search bar.
             ## fix javascript to pick up the new values correctly
-        ## add book manually shows up at the bottom below any search results.
-All on one line.
-Increase font size.
         ## no lines in the search results
     ## lists and challenges part 1
         ## take away the table lines